khalid-hussain/shaheen/chap7.md

 people was a reminder of the past when the mujahedeen of Andalus would return after glorious victories in the north.

 People were showering flowers from rooftops.
-Badr Bin Mughira was dressed in his usual white robe.
+Badr bin Mughira was dressed in his usual white robe.
 But today he didn't have his face covered.
 He was flanked by Moosa on his right and Al-Zaghairi on his left.
 Another great warrior, Naeem Ridwan, held the reins of his horse and they all were led by a